cynthiachuo/cynthiachuo.github.io/README.md

 <br/>

-I am a second-year PhD student in Politics at **Princeton University** and an affiliate of the **Center for the Study of Democratic Politics**.
+I am a third-year PhD candidate in Politics at **Princeton University** and an affiliate of the **Center for the Study of Democratic Politics**.
 My research interests are in American and Canadian political institutions.

-I grew up in Markham, Ontario and received my BA in Political Science from the **University of Western Ontario** in 2023.
+I received my BA in Political Science from the **University of Western Ontario** in 2023.

 Before coming to Princeton, I worked on Parliament Hill as part of the [**Parliamentary Internship Programme**](https://pip-psp.org/).